Why Should You Consider Forming a Captive Insurance Company?

 Today, more than 7,000 captives are licensed, a huge leap from the approximately 100 to 200 captives that were in business in the late 1960s.

 Just as the number of captives has increased, so has the number of states and countries—best known as domiciles—where captives can be set up.
-Captive parents have dozens of domiciles to choose from, including nearly 30 US states.
+Captive parents have dozens of domiciles to choose from, including 25 US states.

 While Bermuda and the Cayman Islands continue, as they have for many years, to be the world's largest captive domiciles, several US states have become very large domiciles.